5 ways to show your runner’s foot some love

 Note: A hard heel may not be as shock absorbent as needed when running, increasing the energy channeled toward the shin, knee, hip, and back.
 Tight, dry skin can also decrease your foot’s flexibility.

-2. Vancouver-based Deserving Thyme has a moisturizing foot soak ($18, at BeautyMark in Vancouver and other premium beauty retailers) that’s a game changer.
+2. Vancouver-based Deserving Thyme has a moisturizing foot soak ($18) that’s a game changer.
 They claim it rejuvenates even the most forsaken feet, and we agree.
 Similar to a foot masque, this at-home indulgence is jam-packed with natural ingredients (shea butter, vitamins a and e, pure essential oils and the natural plant extracts of chamomile, horse chestnut and pine cone) which soak into your feet, easing the tension caused by dry, cracked feet and thereby making those long runs much more bearable.

 Note: Cover your toes with some comfy socks after applying this one, or be sure to sit still.
 The oils take some time to soak in, but it’s well worth the wait.